jsBoot/spitfire.js/README.md

 Bundles in es5-shim tests as well.

-You need to build (puke all) to have the tests deployed.

-Navigate your browser to lib/tests/All.html
+Navigate your browser to app/tests.

-It will default to use loader-lab, unless you add params in the url to specify another loader (eg: #loader-requirejs).
+It will default to use loader-lab.

-The following additional fragments options are supported in the url:
-- use shimer as well: #use-spitfire
-- use shimer with unsafe shims: #use-spitfire-full
-- use shimer as a monolith: #use-monolith
-- to use ES5-shim only: #use-es5
-- to use minified versions of the shims: #use-min

-You can combine any of these (though use-spitfire obviously implies use-es5).

 About the bugs
 -------------